Richmond.gov.uk

 Trial approach two

-This trial will consist of acetic acid (vinegar) replacing glyphosate sprayed directly on visible weeds.
+This trial consisted of acetic acid (vinegar) replacing glyphosate sprayed directly on visible weeds.

-Our street cleansing team will use knapsack sprayers to target problematic weeds, spraying approximately once per month from April to September.
-The weather and growing conditions will influence the exact days these sprays take place.
+Our street cleansing team used knapsack sprayers to target problematic weeds, spraying approximately once per month from April to September 2024, with the final spray taking place the week of 23 September.
+The weather and growing conditions influenced the exact days these sprays took place.

-The trial will take place on the following roads:
+The trial took place on the following roads:

 • Fulwood Gardens